WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Fixed media lookup returning PHP errors/warnings in rare cases
 	* Use `current_time` and `gmdate` as per latest WordPress Coding Standards
+	* No more unnecessary form modified errors in the popular posts tables in Admin area

 = 2.8.0 =